 |Icarus, from the Four Disgracers, Hendrick Goltzius, 1588|

 I love teaching.
-Although I came at the job in a peculiar way.
+Although I came to the job in a peculiar way.
 My first stint at teaching was to ninth and eleventh graders in New Orleans.
 I love sharing stories.
-Myths, in particular, have a universal appeal -- it's impossible not to be drawn into the allure of bad-ass myth-making.
-I have a memory of a lesson I taught to a ninth grade honors class about the story of Icarus falling from the sky because he did not listen to his Father to veer AWAY from the sun.
+Myths, in particular, have a universal appeal — it's impossible not to be drawn into the allure of bad-ass myth-making.
+I have a memory of a lesson I taught to a ninth-grade honors class about the story of Icarus falling from the sky because he did not listen to his Father to veer AWAY from the sun.
 One student who did not show interest in myth confided in me after class that, "the story was cool."

 There are many versions of the tale.
 The internet is legion for various versions of out-of-copyright stories.
 I suggest J.F.
 Bierlein's translation in his compilation Parallel Myths.
 It's lean and to the point without eliminating the essential thrust of the story.

 |Parallel Myths by J.F.
 Bierlein|